 - Merrimack County Nursing Home

 - Mountain Ridge Center

 - The Birches at Concord

 - Villa Crest Nursing and Retirement Center

-The Hospice House is a warm, caring, personalized home that includes 24-hour skilled nursing care for terminally ill patients and their families.
-Some of the amenities of the Hospice House include a pull-out sofa bed in each room for family and friends to sleep, a personalized menu, a family kitchen area, and a meditation room.
+The Hospice House is a warm, personalized home that includes 24-hour skilled nursing care for terminally ill patients and their families.
+Some of the amenities of the Hospice House include a pull-out sofa bed in each room for family and friends to sleep, a personalized menu, a family kitchen area, and a Multi-Faith Meditation Room.
 There is also access to a computer for e-mail and Internet, and an outside walking path and garden area.

 Many of our nurses are certified in hospice and palliative care.

 If you choose to add personal home services to your plan of care, please note that our homemakers, personal care service providers, and licensed nursing assistants (hospice aides) must undergo a background investigation, attend a two-day agency orientation, complete extensive training and specialized education with our Staff Development Nurse, and shadow experienced team members performing visits in patient homes.

 Specialized education provided to our team members focus on: